-The Corridor straddles the distinctive, linked geographies of Oxfordshire, Northamptonshire, Buckinghamshire, the four unitary authorities of Milton Keynes, Bedford, Central Bedfordshire and Luton, Cambridgeshire and Peterborough - this comprises 28 local authorities, three Local Enterprise Partnership areas and a Mayoral Combined Authority.
+The Corridor straddles the distinctive, linked geographies of Oxfordshire, Northamptonshire, Buckinghamshire, the four unitary authorities of Milton Keynes, Bedford, Central Bedfordshire and Luton, Cambridgeshire and Peterborough - this comprises 28 local authorities, four Local Enterprise Partnership areas and a Mayoral Combined Authority.

-The NIC study and its recommendations to Government, and the Government's own interim response, have galvanised both the public and private sectors into responding to the challenges and opportunities which the corridor offers.
+The NIC study and its recommendations to Government and Governments interim response have galvanised both the public and private sectors into responding to the challenges and opportunities which the corridor offers.
 This is further amplified by the objectives set out within the Industrial Strategy and the strategic assets located across the corridor which can drive the UK economy as a high performing, world leading location.